 Can Wheelchairs Be Carried in a Helicopter?

-Small, lightweight, manual wheelchairs designed to be portable can be taken in a helicopter providing it fits in the cargo storage area.
+Small, lightweight, manual wheelchairs designed to be portable can be taken in a helicopter provided it fits in the cargo storage area.
 Large, heavy, motorized chairs are usually too large and heavy to be taken in a helicopter.
 These types of chairs will be left behind during the flight.

 When booking your flight it is important to speak with the representative from the helicopter company to discuss what type of helicopter is being used and the type of wheelchair the passenger plans to bring.
 If the flight is a tour flight that begins and ends in the same location then the wheelchair can be left with the ramp staff.